MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/My Preaching/GO!.md

 Usually in Roman times when an emperor came back after a battle they would come back with good news which meant they had won the battle and got the victory.

 So what is the good news of the gospel?
-It is the news that we have victory over death, that we aren't just on the winning side but Jesus won the victory 2000 years ago, that Jesus went down to the depths hell, bore our sin, shame and death and rose again on the 3rd day and was exalted to the right hand of the Father, He defeated Satan, took back the keys of death, hell and the grave and is now alive in ord through Him anyone who accepts Jesus into their life will be saved and have eternal life.
+It is the news that we have victory over death, that we aren't just on the winning side but Jesus won the victory 2000 years ago, that Jesus went down to the depths hell, bore our sin, shame and death and rose again on the 3rd day and was exalted to the right hand of the Father, He defeated Satan, took back the keys of death, hell and the grave and is now alive in order that through Him anyone who accepts Jesus into their life will be saved and have eternal life.
-We now don't need to live in bondage, chains etc
+We now don't need to live in bondage, fear, chains etc

 ### =='GO'==
 in the original Greek for this verse uses a plural word meaning EVERYONE go!